Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism

 The author of these remarks (Sterelny 2009) happens also to be the author of the comment above about the problem holism presents for evolutionary change.
 It’s as though, when one’s attention turns to evolution, one is obligated to begin thinking of change as if it were brought about, not by the plastic and adaptive character and agency of the organism and its kind, but by random disturbances to a mere aggregate of particulate genes that somehow (in their separation and relative isolation) map to and determine the organism’s phenotype.

 And, yes, it is then very hard to imagine a set of scattershot changes that would, in harmony, alter the intricately interwoven, holistic way of being of an organism.
-But once we have acknowledged an organism’s holistic nature — and, in particular, its capacity for holistic, adaptive change — why should we so quickly forget it, especially when, in evolutionary theory, we are actually addressing the issue of holism?
+But once we have acknowledged that an organism’s holistic nature includes the power actively and adaptively to coordinate its physical resources, why should we so quickly forget this, especially when, in evolutionary theory, we are actually addressing the issue of holism?

 I have not said anything about the degree of “quasi-independence” some organismal traits might have.
 I may indeed be inclined to start with the thought that organisms are far from being machines; they are not assemblages of independent, pre-fabricated parts.
 But if organisms consist of parts — cells and organs — that are relative wholes in their own right, then we would expect to see not only a principle of profound interpenetration among parts, but also manifestations of partial independence.
 This is worth a further look.